ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When custom CBOR is used, the response payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.

-When CoRAL is used, the response payload includes one element for each entry specified in {{config-repr}}, with the exception of the 'app_groups' status parameter.
-That is, each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.
+When CoRAL is used, the response payload includes one link element for each entry specified in {{config-repr}}, with the exception of the 'app_groups' status parameter.
+That is, each element of the 'app_groups' array from the status properties is included as a separate link element with name 'app_group'.

 Example in custom CBOR: